Arkangelo Bari Wanji

-Arkangelo Barri Wanji (21 July 1936 – 15 March 2016) was a South Sudanese politician of the Sudan People's Liberation Movement.
+Arkangelo Barri Wanji (1936 – 14 March 2016) was a South Sudanese politician of the Sudan People's Liberation Movement.
 He was a member of the National Legislative Assembly since its inception in 2011.
 He was previously a member of the predecessor institute, the Southern Sudan Legislative Assembly, to which he was elected in the 2010 South Sudanese general election.
+He represented Western Bahr el Ghazal in parliament.

 While campaigning for the 2011 South Sudanese independence referendum, Wanji urged voters to vote for independence, while remaining peaceful.

 Wanji was a member of the Golo ethnic group, and originated from Wau County, Western Bahr el Ghazal.
-He died in Juba on 15 March 2016, aged 80.
+He died in Juba on 14 March 2016, aged 80.